 Though it is for charity, it is also a race.
 The Glassworks Health Club fields teams made up of a combination of members and staff to compete.
 The race distance makes it a good entry point for members looking to get into more serious racing.
 Or for those looking for competition to help them stay fit.

 Our expert personal trainers are happy to support the fitness and racing goals of our members, tailoring exercise programs to suit your personal needs.
 Following the race you might want or need to pay a visit to our Sports Physios for a deep tissue massage.
-Or simply lounge in the Jacuzzi for a while…
+Or simply lounge in the SPA Pool for a while…